ait-tr/TaskTrackerQA/README.md

 # TaskTrackerQA

 **TaskTrackerQA** is a test automation project for the Task Tracker application.
-It includes **UI**, **API**, and **database** test coverage using Java, Selenium, Rest Assured, TestNG, and JDBC.
-The architecture follows the Page Object Model and supports modular testing through reusable repository components.
+It covers UI, API, and database testing using Java, TestNG, Selenium WebDriver, Rest Assured, JDBC, and Gradle.
+The architecture follows the Page Object Model and supports modular and reusable components.

+---

-## 🚀 Technologies Used
+## 🚀 Technologies

 - Java 17+
 - Gradle